-The corpus was generated by retrieving and processing 280,764 full-text articles related to geosciences.
-We used the Elsevier ScienceDirect APIs to search for manuscripts that matched the terms listed in Table 1, which cover a broad range of topics.
+The corpus was generated by retrieving and processing 280764 full-text articles related to geosciences.
+We used the Elsevier ScienceDirect APIs (application programming interfaces) to search for literature that matched the terms listed in Table 1, which cover a broad range of topics.
 These terms were selected based on their general relationship with geosciences and specifically soil science.
-We also included Wikipedia articles which list and concisely define some concepts like types of rocks, minerals, and soils, providing more context than a scientific publication, considering that the model depends on words co-occurrences.
-We downloaded the text from Wikipedia articles "List\of\rock\types", "List\of\minerals", "List\of\landforms", "Rock\(geology)", "USDA\soil\taxonomy" and "FAO\soil\classification", and also all the Wikipedia articles linked from those pages.
+We also included Wikipedia articles that list and concisely define some concepts such as types of rocks, minerals, and soils, providing more context than a scientific publication, considering that the model depends on words co-occurrences.
+We downloaded the text from Wikipedia articles "List\of\rock\types", "List\of\minerals", "List\of\landforms", "Rock\(geology)", "USDA\soil\taxonomy", and "FAO\soil\classification", and also all of the Wikipedia articles linked from those pages.